MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/run-windows-in-mac-vm.md

 ---
-title: "Build a Cordova app for iOS by using Parallels | Cordova"
+title: "Build a Cordova app for iOS by using Parallels"
-description: "description"
+description: "Build a Cordova app for iOS by using Parallels"
 services: "na"
 author: "Chuxel"
 ms.technology: "cordova"
-ms.prod: "visual-studio-dev14"
+ms.prod: "visual-studio-dev15"
 ms.service: "na"
 ms.devlang: "javascript"
 ms.topic: "article"